interaction-lab/blossom-sdk/README.md

 All dynamixel motors are controlled by reading and writing values in a control table.
 The XL330 control table is significantly larger than the XL320 control table.
 This means that the XL330 has capabilities that the XL320s do not have.
 While it may seem like the XL330 control table should be a simple extension of the XL320 control table (where all the 320 control table registers are present in the 330 control table), this is not the case.
 Some registers are unique to each motor type.
+Refer to the Dynamixel Motor documentation linked above to better understand the capabilities and limitations of each motor type.

 The most important consequence of these different control tables is that XL-320s **do not** support a time-based profile (movements are controlled by duration), while XL-330s do.